Last year, I came across an interesting question on Quora: Why should a brand do social media monitoring?

 None of the Tweets above contains my username (@cendrinemedia) or a recognizable link.
 And yet, if you click on any of them, you will land on my blog.
 Monitoring your domain name gives you the best coverage possible.
 Every share will appear here!

 People tend to type fast and forget to re-read themselves.
 So, think of typos as well.
-Use Keyword Typo Generator to discover misspellings of your name, company, or domain name.
+Use a Keyword Typo Generator to discover misspellings of your name, company, or domain name.

 Don’t forget to monitor your posts, videos, photos, infographics, and announcements individually.
 Just enter one permalink or title per column.
 Here is an example with a recent post I wrote for Paper.li: